Wake Forest University Department of Counseling

 Readings are assigned in each Weekly module as described in the course schedule and in the Canvas course pages.
 Changes in or supplements to the assigned reading will be provided via course announcements.
 Readings outside of the textbook are available as linked articles, through the WFU ZSR library, or in Course Reserves.
 Course Reserves are available in the Canvas course menu.

-The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves which is accessible from your course menu:
+The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves which is accessible from the Modules section:

 Additional Materials